Haarlem's Hidden Art Galleries: Discover the City's Creative Side

 The Role of Galleries in Promoting Local Talent

-• Organizing events and workshops that allow artists to engage with the public
+• Events and workshops that enable them interact with the public

 Haarlem's Contribution to the Dutch Art Scene